AMS says surprised by report of problems with Apple supply contracts

-ZURICH (Reuters) - Swiss-listed Austrian technology group AMS said it was surprised by a newspaper report that it had run into problems with key contracts to supply Apple, which knocked its shares down by a fifth on Thursday.
+ZURICH, Dec 10 (Reuters) - Swiss-listed Austrian technology group AMS said it was surprised by a newspaper report that it had run into problems with key contracts to supply Apple , which knocked its shares down by a fifth on Thursday.

 The company said it was ”surprised by comments today in the online edition of Finanz & Wirtschaft (Switzerland) which include allegations regarding AMS’ business.